SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 ## Pipeline deployment

-With the models deployed, we can now deploy the pipeline.
-The manifest file for the pipeline is as follows:
+After the models are deployed, proceed to deploy the pipeline.
+The pipeline manifest file is defined as follows:

 ```yaml
 apiVersion: mlops.seldon.io/v1alpha1